 Mac Otakara also said Apple's trackers will be "completely waterproof".

-Mac Otakara is a Japan-based new site with deep connections to the Asian supply chain and accessory manufacturers, although it also shares information gleaned from other sites.
-Nevertheless, it's largely accurate and is considered a prolific Apple watcher and trusted source on rumours.
+Mac Otakara is a Japan-based website with deep connections to the Asian supply chain and accessory manufacturers, although it also shares information gleaned from other sites.
+Nevertheless, it's largely accurate and is considered a prolific Apple watcher and trusted source.

 What's happened so far?